 For coordinating agile processes across a team, JIRA is a great choice.
 For software development, JIRA may be the best choice.
 Using JIRA in any other way is not recommended.
 Outside software development, the other options on this project management tools list might be a better fit for you.

 - Ticket system for bug and defect tracking

 - Customizable dashboards

 - Unlimited custom fields

-Planning a complex project in Trello is difficult, and requires incredible attention to detail and near constant monitoring of tasks.
-Using a Kanban board for project planning is dependent on a near perfect recall of everything in the “To Do” column, and knowing when they are supposed to being their trip across the table to “Done.”
-The lack of a timeline makes it very hard to plan, or track, all those cards.
+Planning a complex project in Trello is difficult, and requires incredible attention to detail and near-constant monitoring of tasks.
+Using a Kanban board for project planning is dependent on a near-perfect recall of everything in the “To Do” column, and knowing when they are supposed to be their trip across the table to “Done.”
+The lack of a timeline makes it very hard to plan or track, all those cards.

 - In-line editing

 Asana is a team-optimized, collaborative workflow and task management platform.
 That’s a mouthful, to be sure, but Asana really provides all of it.
 Asana’s versatility is hard to get used to, at first, but with time you will love the wide and varied capabilities of the software.
 Of all the options on this project management tools list, Asana is probably the most versatile.
 Asana is very fluid, and designing what you want it do for you is often the hardest part of the onboarding process.
 Once you have that nailed down, though, the platform really delivers.

 Asana’s weakness is in project management – it has a Timeline feature in its Premium account, but the timeline does not handle project planning well despite its Gantt chart-like feel.
 The platform also lacks project management tools like time tracking.
 However, as a task management tool, or a workflow tracker, or an office productivity hub, Asana shines.